dannybauman/30-day-map-challenge-2025/WORKFLOW.md

 **Do**:
 - ✅ Quick visual summary of the day
+- ✅ Call out where you (the human) redirected or corrected the AI
+- ✅ Use the collaboration snapshot + timeline to show the Me/AI split at a glance
 - ✅ Links to all live demos
 - ✅ Key insights and learning
 - ✅ Your honest opinion/editorial